yashsavani/Advanced-Foundations-of-ML/include/03_core_math.md

 - Order of an element,
 - Cyclic group,
 - Dihedral group (symmetries of a regular polygon), and
-- Symmetric/permutation group (bijections from a set to itself) (transpositions, cycles, compostion).
+- Symmetric/permutation group (bijections from a set to itself) (transpositions, cycles, composition).

 ## Rings and Fields
-- Rings are additive abelian groups that are closed under multiplication,
+- Rings are additive Abelian groups that are closed under multiplication,
     - Addition and multiplication are linked through the distributive property,
 - Exponentiation is repeated multiplication,
 - 0a = a0 = 0,